tcytra/enraiged-laravel/README.md

 fallbackLang: 'en',
 ```

+The locales configuration is defined in the `~/config/enraiged/locales.php` file.
+This configuration defined the values
+that are provided as language options throughout the application. **Please be sure to update this list to suit the needs
+of your build**.

-Please refer to the aforementioned documentation for further information.
+Please refer to the Laravel documentation for further information.

 ## License